 If you have a dog as a pet, you must shower it with all the love and care in the world.
 As one of the most amazing animals in the world, a dog if fed allergen free food may not develop allergies in the body at any given time.
 But this may not be always true.
 Dogs develop allergies when exposed to a variety of weather conditions, external factors and body changes.
 Just feeding the correct food may not be the easiest solution.
 Here are 3 common allergies that effect a dog at various phases in its life and tips on how to deal with each:

-1. The Flea Allergy Dermatitis or the FAD: This is caused when the dog develops a sensitivity to flea saliva.
+1. Flea Allergy Dermatitis or FAD: This is caused when the dog develops a sensitivity to flea saliva.
 The allergy has a possibility of recurring again and again.
-FAD usually occurs when the saliva causing itching on the insides of the dog’s mouth.
+FAD usually occurs when the saliva causes itching on the insides of the dog’s mouth.
 Flea bites do not cause the infection contrary to popular perception.
 Many of us believe that the dog does not have fleas and itching cannot occur as a result.
 This can be false.
 If your dog has FAD, here is how to beat it:

 - You should comb your dog once daily, during the pest infestation season with a flea comb.
 Flea ‘dirt’ or flea feces can actually be seen on a white towel.

 - Try and bathe your dog often.
 Fleas on your dog can be removed through regular bathing.
 This also heals skin irritation.
 You should use a non-grainy, no-oatmeal shampoo that has herbal products.
 You should also use all-natural pest repellents such as Pet Scents Herbal Shampoo.
 You should also use all-natural pest repellents such as Natural Flea and Tick Defense.

 - If the problem is acute then use the drug- Comfortis.
 It is not a topical insecticide and works fast.